ihavalyova/DiAtomic/README.md

 Its main functionality includes:

-- energy eigenvalues computation for single noninteracting electronic state and for a system of arbitrary number of states coupled by large number of possible interactions
+- energy eigenvalues computation for single noninteracting electronic state and for a system of arbitrary number of coupled states

 - calculations of transition frequencies and intensities